 - Fortified non-dairy milks

 B vitamins like folate, biotin, B6 and B12 are involved in many of the body's essential processes.
-Taking in these vitamins can help boost your energy and ward off sad feelings, and possibly depression.
-Plus, the B vitamin, biotin, plays a role in hair growth.
+Taking in these vitamins can help boost your energy and improve mood.
+Plus, the B vitamin biotin plays a role in hair growth.
 The degree to which biotin helps to regenerate new hair is debatable, but it can't hurt to boost your biotin, since its deficiency has been linked to thinning, brittle hair.

 B vitamin-rich foods to add to your grocery list:

 - Leafy greens

 - Red meat

 Vitamin D deficiency has been linked to depression, low energy and bone problems.
 The best way to get vitamin D is from the sun, but that can be hard to do (especially if you're always wearing sunscreen, which we recommend).
 Opt for foods fortified with vitamin D or a supplement.